mattweale/azure-orbital-aqua-infrastructure/README.md

 * Create a Contact Profile [documentation](https://docs.microsoft.com/en-us/azure/orbital/contact-profile)
 * Schedule a Contact [documentation](https://docs.microsoft.com/en-us/azure/orbital/schedule-contact)

 NASA's Earth Observing System Data and Information System (EOSDIS) data products are processed at various levels ranging from Level 0 to Level 4.
 Level 0 products are raw data at full instrument resolution.
-At higher levels, the data are converted into more useful parameters and formats.
+At higher levels, the data is converted into more useful parameters and formats.

 Some useful documentation: